petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 Therefore, here we will use the term
 _Continuous Reproducibility_ (CR).

-## Defining CI/CD
+## CI/CD: What is it?

 What is CI/CD and why has it become the norm for software teams?
-CI means that valuable changes are integrated or incorporated into the codebase's single source of truth, i.e., the main branch, as soon as they are created, and CD means that the external world has access to these changes as quickly as possible.
+CI means that valuable changes are integrated or incorporated into the codebase's single source of truth, i.e., the main branch, as soon as they are created.
+CD means that the external world has access to these changes as quickly as possible.

 Silos are broken down as development